codebytaaron/wickcentral-brunswick-school-app/README.md

 # Bruinswick Schedule App (WickCentral)

 A student-built schedule app for Brunswick that makes it easy to check class periods, follow rotating schedules, and quickly access school-related tools from one place.
+I Teddy Aaron helped and mentored Jack Wendell to make the app.

 ## Overview